sfc-gh-ddejesus/snowflake-intelligent-rag-chatbot/README.md

 streamlit run rag_demo_with_evaluation.py
 ```

+**⚠️ Known Issue**: If you encounter `Unsupported statement type 'temporary STAGE'` error, this is a Snowflake limitation (temporary stages not supported).
+The app gracefully handles this and continues working perfectly with user feedback collection instead of full TruLens observability.

 ### **📈 View Results**
 Navigate to **Snowsight → AI & ML → Evaluations** to view:
 - Detailed trace analysis